Sjöcrona • Van Stigt Advocaten

 I. General

-4. The Complaints and Disputes Scheme for the Legal Profession applies to our services with the exception of disputes concerning the collection of one or more invoices sent by the partnership to the client, and disputes concerning an action for damages which, as per the date of filing, exceed the sum of €.
-10,000,= or were not by formal written consent limited to that amount.
+4. Our services are subject to the Complaints and Disputes Scheme for the Legal Profession with the exception of disputes concerning the collection of one or more invoices sent by the Partnership, or disputes concerning a claim for compensation for damages exceeding € 10,000 at the time of submission or not expressly limited to that amount in writing.

-6. The Dutch text of these general terms and conditions shall prevail over any translation thereof.
+6. The Dutch text of these General Terms and Conditions shall prevail over any translation thereof.

 II.
 Limitation of liability

-10.5 The hours worked and the expenses made will be invoiced monthly.
-Invoices must be paid within 14 days of the date of the invoice, unless agreed otherwise.
-If an invoice is not paid –in full– by the due date, the Principal i/e client is in default by operation of the law and the Partnership will charge statutory interest and extrajudicial costs of recovery fixed at 15% of the principal sum due, with a minimum of € 50.00 ex VAT, except in case of a natural person, not acting in course of a profession or business.
-In that case, charges shall be in accordance with the Besluit Vergoeding voor Buitengerechtelijke Incassokosten (Extrajudicial Collection Costs Reimbursement Decree, Stb-2012-141)..
+10.5 Hours worked and costs incurred shall be invoiced monthly.
+Invoices must be paid within 14 days of the invoice date unless otherwise agreed.
+In case of late and/or full payment of the invoices, the client or client shall be in default by operation of law and the partnership shall charge the client or client statutory interest and extrajudicial collection costs amounting to 15% of the principal sum due, with a minimum of € 50.00 excl.
+VAT, unless the client or client is a natural person not acting in the exercise of a profession or business.
+In that case, the rates will be charged in accordance with the Extrajudicial Collection Costs Decree (Stb-2012-141).

 IV.
-Detained Principal i/e clients
+Detained principals or clients

 11.3 Also, if you were detained in the case for which you are assisted you might qualify for free legal aid.
 You have, however, opted not to use that possibility so that the current financial conditions shall apply.